Think back on the last two weeks. How many meetings did you sit through where you thought this is a complete waste of time?

 Me too…

-As project managers, we are often stakeholder managers as well.
-I personally have struggled with this issue throughout my career.
-I’ve always learned that healthy and productive debate, conflict, and arguments can be good, especially in creative or brainstorming sessions.
-However, it’s also important to recognize the point at which to cut off the conversation and move on.
-And this can be very difficult to determine.
-This is one reason why setting ground rules is so important.
+I also know that healthy and productive debate, conflict, and arguments can be beneficial, especially in creative or brainstorming sessions.
+However, it’s still necessary—and acceptable—to (tactfully) interrupt others in order to make sure I understand something or to keep a meeting or project on track.
+This can be very difficult to determine, which is one reason why setting ground rules is so important.
 When the conversation is no longer productive, politely interrupt to remind stakeholders of the ground rules and the agenda and get the conversation back on track.

-8. Kill the meeting altogether.
+10. Kill the meeting altogether.

 Meetings are incredibly expensive.
 Therefore, ensuring they have a clear purpose and deliver value is important.
 If they don’t, then kill them.
 Don’t be afraid to ask the question: “Does this need to be a meeting?” or “Am I needed in this meeting?”
 If you don’t ask the question, who will?

-9. Take action.
+11. Take action.

 “It’s up to you to clarify.”